Add custom page headers to a workbook

 2. In the editor panel, under Settings, select Workbook settings.

-4. In the Layout settings section, check the box next to Hide page tabs in view mode.
+4. Select the box next to Hide page tabs in view mode.

 The workbook page tabs are hidden, and the navigation element is the only way to navigate the workbook.

-From here, you can customize the navigation options, adding external links, submenus, and more as you need.
-Since the workbook page tabs are hidden, you don't have to worry about potential user confusion that might arise from the navigation element and page tabs differing.
+From here, you can customize the navigation options by adding external links, submenus, and more as you need.
+Because the workbook page tabs are hidden, you don't have to worry about potential user confusion that might arise from the navigation element and page tabs differing.